-During this three-night, four-day residential retreat, Linda Modaro, Nelly Kaufer and Ramsey Margolis will teach an open meditation practice that will be followed by reflection and journalling.
+During this three-night, four-day residential retreat, Linda Modaro and Ramsey Margolis will teach an open meditation practice that will be followed by reflection and journalling.

 What’s in your mind and heart matters deeply and does not need to be separate from your meditation practice.
 Our meditation instructions are simple and easy; you cannot do them wrong, and this allows your meditation to be a process, rather than something you do right or wrong.

-The roots of this practice are to be found in the Buddha’s early teachings and are based on learning to trust the ways of knowing that develop in meditation, enabling you to be more responsive and creative.
+The roots of this practice are found in the Buddha’s early teachings, and are based on learning to trust the ways of knowing that develop in meditation, enabling you to be more responsive and creative.

 ABOUT THE TEACHERS